18 Data to constrain process model

 tree_kgC = (ag_tree_kg + bg_tree_kg) * 0.5) ## convert biomass to carbon

-Calculate the plot level biomass by summing up the tree biomass in a plot and dividing by the area of plot.
+Calculate the plot-level biomass by summing up the tree biomass in a plot and dividing by the area of the plot.

 measurement_dates <- tree_live_carbon |>